-The City continues to review and update these SOP's as needed and implement them at appropriate municipal facilities in accordance with the inspection schedule.
-Copies of the SOP's are included in Appendix D.
+The City continues to review and update these SOPs as needed and implement them at appropriate municipal facilities in accordance with the inspection schedule.
+Copies of the SOP's are included in Appendix F. At this time no revisions to the SOPs are planned.